naninovel/docs/docs/api/index.md

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">Path</span> | String | Path to the prefab resource to spawn.
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Path</span> | String | Path to the prefab resource to spawn.
 Path is relative to a "./Resources" folder, eg  given a "Assets/Resources/FX/Explosion.prefab" asset, use the following path to spawn it: "FX/Explosion".
 params | String[] | Parameters to set when spawning the prefab.
 Requires the prefab to have a `Naninovel.Actions.Spawn.IParameterized` component attached the root object. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
 Derived actions could (or could not) use this parameter.